 - 4.1 Where a low-level concern has been identified this will be reported as soon as possible to the headteacher.
-However, it is never too late to share a low-level concern if this has not already happened. - 4.2 Where the headteacher is not available, the information will be reported to the Designated Safeguarding Lead or Deputy (ie the most senior member of SLT acting in this role). - 4.3 Low-level concerns about the Designated Safeguarding Lead will be reported to the headteacher and those about the headteacher will be reported to the Chair of Governors- Julie Hall - 4.4 Where the low-level concern has been reported to the Designated Safeguarding Lead, they will inform the headteacher of the details as soon as possible.
+However, it is never too late to share a low-level concern if this has not already happened. - 4.2 Where the headteacher is not available, the information will be reported to the Designated Safeguarding Lead J Scott or Deputy C Yendall and J Ebbs - 4.3 Low-level concerns about the Designated Safeguarding Lead will be reported to the headteacher and those about the headteacher will be reported to the Chair of Governors, Julie Hall, who can be contacted via her email address jhall@beltonprimary.org or her phone number, available in the office.
+A low-level concern about a supply teacher or contractor will be reported to their employer. - 4.4 Where the low-level concern has been reported to the Designated Safeguarding Lead, they will inform the headteacher of the details as soon as possible.